anyone-protocol/ator-protocol/doc/HACKING/CircuitPaddingDevelopment.md

 clients, who will only use your own Tor relays that support your new padding machines.

-We provide the `MiddleNodes` torrc directive to enable this, which will allow you to specify the fingerprints and/or IP netmasks of relays to be used in the second hop position.
+We provide the `MiddleNodes` anonrc directive to enable this, which will allow you to specify the fingerprints and/or IP netmasks of relays to be used in the second hop position.
 Options to restrict other hops also exist, if your padding system is padding to a different hop.
 The `HSLayer2Nodes` option